-Teachers and parents/guardians share a common interest in the well-being and growth of students.
+Educators and parents/guardians share a common interest in the well-being and growth of students.
 One of the values in The Pike School mission statement says, “We believe children develop best when there is an active and willing partnership between school and family.”
 Pike is committed to close communication between home and school.
-Scheduled opportunities exist for parents to learn about student progress and program.
+Scheduled opportunities exist for parents/guardians to learn about student progress and program.
 The following lists of expectations, contacts, and scheduled events are intended to create an effective communication system.

 Principles of Good Communication

 - Good communication is direct (to the person involved).
 It is fine to disagree in a respectful manner.

 - It is important to honor confidentiality.
 It is helpful to use “I” statements.

 - It is most effective to talk when both parties have the time to fully discuss the issues at hand.
 Only scheduled meetings provide the opportunity for such focus.